TLDR: Let’s go to New Zealand

+What we can do together is paddle.
 We really like our paddling.
-We have tried several different kayaks, and found that our 15’ tandem inflatable by Aquaglide offered us the best in quality, and packability.
-Fits in the roof box on our van, and we can be on the lake within 10-20 minutes of parking.
+We have lugged many different kayaks around the country, but we have found that our 15’ tandem inflatable by Aquaglide offered us the best in quality, and packability.
+Fits in the roof box on our van, and we can be on the lake within 10-20 minutes of parking somewhere.

-We had lake Louise to ourselves for two magical hours before the flotilla of tourists covered the lake with their red, rental canoes.
-After breakfast in the parking lot, we spent the day hiking up to the glaciers seen in the distance.
-That evening, we went back out on the lake when the tourists’ canoes got pulled back in for the night, and the brides lined the shore for their wedding pictures.
+One of our best examples was getting to Lake Louise in Banff early enough to snag a killer parking spot.
+We got the boat in the water and had the lake to ourselves for two magical hours before the flotilla of tourists covered the lake with their red, rental canoes.
+After a wonderful breakfast in the parking lot, we spent the day hiking up to the glaciers seen in the distance.
+That evening, we went back out on the lake when all the tourists were pulled back in for the night.
+Lake Louise is a popular wedding destination, and the newlywed brides lined the shore for their sunset wedding pictures.
 I counted no fewer than six photographers that were annoyed at the prospect of photoshopping out a couple of middle aged paddlers from the pristine backdrop of their photos.

-Alpacka raft just developed and released a tandem boat.
-It’s a kayak shaped boat.
-Instead of traveling with 50#s of kayak that packs down to the size of a decent ottoman, how about 13#s that fits into a bag the size of my four season sleeping bag.
+Since I keep looking, I saw that Alpacka raft developed and released a tandem boat.
+It’s a kayak shaped boat, and instead of traveling with 50#s of kayak that packs down to the size of a decent ottoman, how about 13#s that fits into a bag the size of my sleeping bag?

-My biggest concern, and obsession was how this thing was going to handle.
-I have been in a kayak before that didn’t have a skeg, or rudder.
+After we got the boat, my biggest concern was how this thing was going to handle.
+I have been in a tandem kayak before that didn’t have a skeg, or rudder and it’s a pretty good way to make sure a relationship goes poorly.
 This big old banana is as smooth on the bottom as Ken and Barbie.
-Alpacka was very helpful, and there seems to be just one person that has attached a skeg or fin to one of their rafts.
+Alpacka was very helpful.
 Their recommendation was for a small skeg that has a pretty narrow profile.
-I was, and am, fixated with a standard fin box that uses standard skegs.
+I was pretty fixated with a standard fin box that uses standard skegs.

-But first, I wanted to make sure it was something we really need!
+First, I wanted to make sure it was something we really needed!
 Hate to go to all the work of attaching a skeg, only to have this thing paddle just fine.

-Oh my freaking god!.
+Oh my freaking god!
 The twisty track was our path out with the boat.
 It wasn’t just that we couldn’t get it going straight, if we stopped paddling, the boat would do a 180 and flip us backwards.
+Barb got a bit grumpy.
+I laughed a lot.

 Let’s get that fin box.